justinleski/todo-list/README.md

 # todo-list
 ### Purpose
 The purpose of this project is to further practice with OOP in simple to-do list app.
 This project requires a lot of manipulation of objects alongside the DOM; posing many challenges for modularity.
 Moreover, this project incorporates webpack to change project "tabs" when the user creates and selects projects, each with unique task lists.
+Moreover, Firebase's Firestore is utilized to store user data and allow the user to log in.

 ### Demo
 The project demo does not currently exist at this time; please check back later.